nsacyber/unfetter/index.md

                     <div class="col-lg-4 mt-lg-5">
                         <h2 class="text-center text-lg-left">Translate</h2>
                         <p class="text-center text-lg-left">
-                            Not only describe your analytic, but track the scripts in different languages and implementations.
+                            Not only describe your analytic, but track different implementations in different SIEMs.
 As a beta functionality, Unfetter will translate from the STIX Patterning language to Splunk and Elasticsearch queries automatically.
                         </p>
                     </div>
                     <div class="col-lg-8 my-lg-3 mb-3">